Midwest Sports and Interventional Spine

 Herniated discs can come from acute back injuries or degenerative disc disease, which worsens with time.
 In any case, board-certified interventional pain management specialist Cyril Philip, MD, can help you manage your symptoms with individualized minimally invasive care at Midwest Sports and Interventional Spine.
-To book an appointment, call the office in Franklin, Wisconsin, or schedule online today.
+To book an appointment, call the office in Kenosha, Wisconsin, or schedule online today.

 A herniated disc is an issue within the spine that often arises from disc degeneration, or degenerative disc disease.
 The discs in your spine are circular, cushion-like tissues resting between each of the vertebrae.
 They absorb shock from the spinal bones and give your spine some flexibility.